 Upon approval, your Business License and Permit Conditions will be mailed to you.

-Seller's permit can be readily obtained at local California State Board of Equalization (BOE)
+Seller's permit can be readily obtained at local California Department of Tax and Fee Administration

 Depending on the type of business you conduct, you may be required to interact with more than one City department to acquire a business license.
 For example, your business facility may require City water services, zoning, environmental or building code approval, or the services you provide may require special permit.